There are many ways to find the right service for you.

 Journey Planner help can be found in the How to develop a public transport journey plan guide.

-Metrotickets are paper tickets for either single trips, day trips or multi trips on Adelaide Metro buses, trains and trams.
+Metrotickets are paper tickets for either single trips or day trips on Adelaide Metro buses, trains and trams.

 Metrocard is an electronic smartcard designed for multiple trips on Adelaide Metro buses, trains and trams.

 The fare you pay depends on the time of travel – peak or interpeak.
-See the current fares for more information.
+See the current fares for more information on fare types and times of travel.

 Children under five years of age travel free when accompanied by an adult.